-As an aging population, there is a national concern on the rising risks of developing brain diseases such as Alzheimer’s and Dementia.
+As an ageing population, there is a national concern on the rising risks of developing brain diseases such as Alzheimer’s and Dementia.
 Statistics show that half a million people in the UK are living with Alzheimer’s disease, the most common form of dementia.
 However, there are variable factors that are surprising when it comes to understanding the disease.
 We explore just 5 hidden factors you may not know about Alzheimer’s and dementia.

 alzheimers